Skip Navigation

 Introduction

-The Caribbean is commonly known as one of the best places in the world to go diving, snorkelling and relaxing at one of many beaches.
-Of course, there are more things to do as there are some interesting historical cities and mountainous areas for some good trekking.
-Lots of people do come here on package trips but for the independent traveller who likes to explore more, countries like Cuba and the Dominican Republic are big enough to spend weeks.
+The Caribbean is commonly known as one of the best places in the world to go diving, snorkelling and relaxing at one of its many beaches.
+It's also a popular stop-off for cruises.
+Of course, there's more to the Caribbean than just beaches, beaches and more beaches - head a little further inland and you'll discover interesting historical cities and mountainous areas with great trekking opportunities.
+Lots of people come here on package trips but for the independent traveller who likes to explore more, countries like Cuba and the Dominican Republic are big enough to spend weeks travelling around.

 If you would like to travel between the islands, one of the great ways to travel around the Caribbean is by ferry or boat.
-For more information please read the article: Caribbean ferries.
+For more information please read the article about Caribbean ferries.
+Some islands can not be reached by ferry though, but there are quite a few airlines like LIAT which serve many islands in the Caribbean region.

 Geography

 The Caribbean is the area which includes the Caribbean Sea, which is located to the southeast of the Gulf of Mexico, and to the north of South America.
-Many of the over 7.000 islands form a huge arch around the Caribbean Sea, making it a natural borderline.
+Many of the 7,000 or more islands form a huge arch around the Caribbean Sea, making it a natural borderline.
 North of the this line, the Bahamas are also regarded as part of the Caribbean.
 In the north of the Caribbean you can find the bigger islands, like Cuba, Hispaniola and Puerto Rico.
 A string of smaller islands runs from Puerto Rico to the mainland of Venezuela.
 Many of the countries surrounding the Caribbean Sea also have islands in front of their coast.
-At the center of the sea, you will find only a couple of remote islands.
+At the center of the sea, you will find only a couple of remote islands, sometimes nothing more than rocks.

 Subregions